Home | History | Events | Projects | GYHS store | About FOGHS | Join FOGHS | Full Moon Camp Outs

 Same as Full Moon Camp Outs, with an extra day during the busy Holiday week-end.

 You bring your own equipment, food, drinking water, tools.
-Plenty of time to contribute volunteer work, enjoy the park, soak in the mineral water, and maybe swim in the fresh water creek.
+Plenty of time to contribute volunteer work, enjoy the park, and maybe swim in the fresh water creek.

 Memorial Day Week-end: May 25-28, Fri 3pm -Monday 3pm